Esri/angular-cli-esri-map/README.md

 # angular-cli-esri-map

-This branch contains a simple but complete application that uses the ArcGIS API for JavaScript 4.x, which is an enterprise geospatial API, webpack and Angular CLI.
+This branch contains a simple but complete application that uses the ArcGIS API for JavaScript 4.x, which is an enterprise geospatial API, along with webpack and Angular CLI.
 It uses arcgis-webpack-plugin to help load ArcGIS JavaScript API modules.

 If you would like to create your own Angular CLI project from scratch and incorporate these components, [create a new Angular CLI project](https://cli.angular.io/) and copy the `src/app/` directory of this repo to your new project.
 You will need to install `arcgis-webpack-plugin`, `@angular-builders/custom-webpack` and `@types/arcgis-js-api` manually.

-To use `esri-loader` instead of `arcgis-webpack-plugin` checkout the [`master`](https://github.com/Esri/angular-cli-esri-map) branch of this repo. `esri-loader` lets you lazy load ArcGIS JavaScript API modules without webpack.
+If you don't want to use webpack then use `esri-loader` instead by checking out the [`master`](https://github.com/Esri/angular-cli-esri-map) branch of this repo. `esri-loader` lets you lazy load ArcGIS JavaScript API modules without webpack.

 ## Dependencies

 **Note: This repo is only tested to work with the most current version of the following dependencies.**

-- Requires Angular and Angular CLI 8 (latest) [Angular CLI 8](https://github.com/angular/angular-cli)
+- Requires Angular and Angular CLI 9 (latest) [Angular CLI 9](https://github.com/angular/angular-cli)
 - [ArcGIS API for JavaScript 4.x](https://developers.arcgis.com/javascript/)
 - [arcgis-webpack-plugin](https://github.com/Esri/arcgis-webpack-plugin)
 - [angular-builders/custom-webpack](https://www.npmjs.com/package/@angular-builders/custom-webpack)